OperationsResearch/pwci/README.md

-  debug            <- you can enable logging, default false initmessage      <- default message that appears after some seconds to invite the user to chat chattitle        <- The title of the chat window, default "Php Web Chat" inputmessage     <- the message where the chat person can type something, default "Type a message..." faceleft         <- picture location that will be used for the response of you, default "images/people.png" faceright        <- picture location of the chat person, default "images/people.png"
+  debug            <- you can enable logging, default false initmessage      <- default message that appears after some seconds to invite the user to chat chattitle        <- The title of the chat window, default "Php Web Chat" infotooltip      <- Text of the tooltip when hovering the response-image inputmessage     <- the message where the chat person can type something, default "Type a message..." faceleft         <- picture location that will be used for the response of you, default "images/people.png" faceright        <- picture location of the chat person, default "images/people.png"